blocklessnetwork/extension-lit-protocol/test-extension/README.md

-# Blockless Hello World Example
+# Blockless Function - Lit Extension Example

-This is a simple application that when deployed will repeat back the string given.
+This simple application executes a Lit Action against a PKP provided the `ipfsId`, `authSig`, and some `params`.

+A `JWT` created on the Lit Network can also be verified using a Blockless Function.